-To create a customization file from scratch
+To create a CUIx file from scratch

-- 1 Click Tools tab ➤ Customization panel ➤ User Interface. - 2 In the Customize User Interface Editor, Transfer tab, in the right pane, click the Create a New Customization File button.
+2 In the Customize User Interface Editor, Transfer tab, in the right pane, click the Create a New Customization File button.

 3 In the right pane, select Save As from the drop-down list.